per2jensen/dar-backup/index.md

 # Script features

-  - Take full backups or differential backups
+  - Take full, differential and incremental backups
   - Uses the par2 functionality for file repair, 5% error correction configured http://dar.linux.free.fr/doc/usage_notes.html#Parchive
-  - Test the archive after
+  - Test the archive after backup
   - Tries to find a file < 10MB, and restores it under /tmp
   - Copies dar_static to server
   - Simple to add backups, including directories to include and to exclude in each backup